 The area to be excised is marked with a coloured pen, and then the lesion is removed.
 There may be some bleeding in the area from where the lesion has been removed.
-The doctor may coagulate (clot) the bleeding blood vessels with a diathermy machine (heat).
+The doctor may coagulate (seal through heat) the bleeding blood vessels with a diathermy machine (source of the heat).
 This can make a buzzing sound and you may notice a burning smell.